-• For fast growth companies to succeed in selling, they must arm their salespeople with powerful laptops and tablets, networked contact databases, immediate email and text access to the company's CRM system and Zoom/Teams/Webex video tools that quickly take the salesperson directly to product data sheets, sales templates and detailed technical support.
+• For fast growth companies to succeed in selling, they must arm their salespeople with powerful laptops and tablets, networked contact databases, immediate email and text access to the company's CRM system and Zoom/Teams video tools that quickly take the salesperson directly to product data sheets, sales templates, and detailed technical support.
 Keep in mind that we are still in the very early stages of development of our online video and other communication tools.
+Add to this comment that AI will change this landscape dramatically during the next two years.

 • There are just a few metrics you should include in your sales and financial models.
 Build a sales model process using Excel from the bottom up reviewing your AE and BDR math on a monthly basis and then extend that out to each quarter and then annually, figuring in, of course, customer buying seasonality.
 Ultimately, all of this will direct-report out of your CRM system.

-Begin, in the short term, just tracking this in Excel.
+Begin, in the short term, just track this in Excel if that all you have and you are not using a CRM.